 Acceptance by the client

-CH MARKETS is the trading name of CH MARKETS LLC.
+CH MARKETS is the trading name of CH MARKETS LTD.

 You should not enter CFD Margin Trades unless you fully understand the risks involved.
 When deciding whether to trade in such instruments you should be aware of the following: